saibotsivad/drover/docs/rfc/2026-04-21-git-clone-startup.md

 Keeping the plugin in its own package guarantees that operators who don't want git don't pay for it (no import, no code path).
 It also sets the precedent for future plugins — each is a package, each is opt-in, each can evolve independently.

-**Plugin id grammar: `^[a-z][a-z0-9-]*$`, `drover-` prefix reserved**
+**Plugin id grammar: `^[a-z][a-z0-9-]*$`, `drover-` prefix used by our native plugins**

 A tight grammar keeps ids unambiguous in log lines and DB keys.
-Reserving `drover-` for first-party plugins keeps the namespace clean without requiring a registry.
+Using `drover-` for first-party plugins keeps the namespace clean without requiring a registry.
 Core validates ids at agent construction time to catch typos early.

 **Fixed clone destination (`/workspace`)**